Stanford Environmental Law Journal

 To make this argument, we begin by discussing standing basics; dissecting Massachusetts v.
 EPA; and reaching conclusions about the case’s driving principles.
 We conclude that one of the main reasons states get special solicitude is because they have, through federal preemption, lost much of their regulatory power.
 We then discuss the nature and scope of Indian sovereignty, canvassing the historical and legal narrative and where things stand today.
 We also note some of the key similarities and points of distinction between tribal and state sovereignty.
 From there, we put it all together, arguing that tribes (as sovereign entities) should enjoy the same special solicitude given to states in the standing context.
 We conclude that tribes are on the whole better positioned to advocate for environmental causes, making the case all the stronger for enhanced tribal standing.

 Mead, Joseph and Fromherz, Nicholas, "Equal Standing with States: Tribal Sovereignty and Standing after Massachusetts v.
 EPA" (2010).
-Urban Publications.
+All Maxine Goodman Levin School of Urban Affairs Publications.
 0 1 2 3 1449.

-Environmental Law Commons, Indian and Aboriginal Law Commons, Land Use Law Commons, Natural Resources Law Commons, Property Law and Real Estate Commons, Supreme Court of the United States Commons, Urban Studies and Planning Commons, Water Law Commons
+Environmental Law Commons, Indigenous, Indian, and Aboriginal Law Commons, Land Use Law Commons, Natural Resources Law Commons, Property Law and Real Estate Commons, Supreme Court of the United States Commons, Urban Studies and Planning Commons, Water Law Commons